benhamilton/benhamilton.github.io/_posts/2020-02-21-migrate-multiple-databases-to-single-new-database.md

 In our situation right now, we also have a few other considerations:

 1. The client is quite ok if there end up being duplicate Account or Contact records, so long as staff can easily see which records belong to which department
-2. In the future, we want the client to easily be able to merge records without drama or loss of history
+1. In the future, we want the client to easily be able to merge records without drama or loss of history
-3. We need to run the migration more than once, thus not just an initial `INSERT` of data, but we'll do an *UPSERT*, that is an `UPDATE` if it's already migrated or `INSERT` if it's been added to the old database since the the last run of the migration job
+1. We need to run the migration more than once, thus not just an initial `INSERT` of data, but we'll do an *UPSERT*, that is an `UPDATE` if it's already migrated or `INSERT` if it's been added to the old database since the the last run of the migration job
-4. We (the team doing the migration) want these migration jobs (tasks) to **Just Work**™
+1. We (the team doing the migration) want these migration jobs (tasks) to **Just Work**™

 Thusly what we do is map the source database to a new field, and we map the fields that are distincly different, like *Rep*, seperately.

 Thus the import source becomes as follows:

-**Sales Database**
+## Sales Database (Becomes)

 | GUID | Name  | Sales Rep  | Source |
 |:-----|:------|:-----------|:-------|